techno-tim/techno-tim.github.io/_posts/2023-06-20-100-days-of-homelab-1-year-later.md

 Last but definitely not least is community.
 Doing this challenge has taught me that there are so many other people out there just like me, trying to build/break/fix/learn with a lab environment at home.
 There are countless times where I have been inspired from others or even found better, more efficient way to accomplish things by interacting with the HomeLab community.
 I have even picked up new tech all thanks to you.
 I have met lots of people on socials and will continue to follow your journey!

 So, what are you waiting for?
-Want to [join the challenge](https://twitter.com/intent/tweet?text=I%27m%20publicly%20committing%20to%20the%20100DaysOfHomeLab%20Challenge%20starting%20today!%20Join%20me!&url=https%3A%2F%2F100daysofhomelab.com&hashtags=100DaysOfHomeLab)?
+Want to [join the 100 Days of HomeLab Challenge](https://twitter.com/intent/tweet?text=I%27m%20publicly%20committing%20to%20the%20100DaysOfHomeLab%20Challenge%20starting%20today!%20Join%20me!&url=https%3A%2F%2F100daysofhomelab.com&hashtags=100DaysOfHomeLab)?
 You're just one click away!

 ## Join the conversation